decabyte/vehicle_core/README.md

   rosrun auv_nav auv_nav
   ```

-6) Optional visualization (on Trieste or external laptop run):
+5) Optional visualization (on Trieste or external laptop run):
   ```
-  roslaunch vehicle_core nav_visual_nessie.launch
+  roslaunch vehicle_core nav_visual.launch
   ```

-7) Enable the vehicle pilot (for safety the pilot is not sending thruster commands if not enabled by the user):
+6) Enable the vehicle pilot (for safety the pilot is not sending thruster commands if not enabled by the user):
   ```
   rosservice call /pilot/switch "request: true"
   ```